What Does A Bee See? thumbnail image

 Bees see and process colors at ultra-fast speed.
 In fact, they see the world five times faster than humans.
 They detect movements using the 4,000 to 7,000 facets located in their compound eyes.
 As a result, they can see movements that happen at 1/300th of a second—way more advanced than what humans see at only 1/50th of a second.

 This super-speed ability allows them to escape predators, catch their mates mid-air, and navigate the environment around them to find food.
-Furthermore, this helps them calculate the distance and remember the location of certain foraging spots.
+This also helps them calculate the distance and remember the location of certain foraging spots.

 Bees See the World at a Wide Angle

-In addition to being able to see the world quickly, a honey bee also has the advantage of seeing a much wider field of vision.
-Bees can see things almost panoramically at 280 degrees.
-Comparably, humans can only see up to 180 degrees.
+Honey bees also have the advantage of seeing a much wider field of vision.
+Bees can see things almost panoramically at 280°.
+Comparably, humans can only see up to 180°.

 How Do Bees See at Night?